Putin appears at big rally as troops press attack in Ukraine

 The OVD-Info rights group that monitors political arrests reported that at least seven independent journalists had been detained ahead of or while covering the anniversary events in Moscow and St. Petersburg.

-When cosmonaut Oleg Artemyev was asked about the yellow suits, he said every crew chooses its own suits, and they had a lot of yellow material they needed to use “so that’s why we had to wear yellow.”

-Since the war started, many people have used the Ukrainian flag and its colors to show solidarity with the country.

-Back in Moscow, Putin stood on stage in a white turtleneck and a blue down jacket and spoke for about five minutes.
+Standing on stage in a white turtleneck and a blue down jacket, Putin spoke for about five minutes.
 Some people, including presenters at the event, wore T-shirts or jackets with a “Z” — a symbol seen on Russian tanks and other military vehicles in Ukraine and embraced by supporters of the war.

 Putin’s quoting of the Bible and an 18th-century Russian admiral reflected his increasing focus in recent years on history and religion as binding forces in Russia’s post-Soviet society.
 His branding of his enemies as Nazis evoked what many Russians consider their country’s finest hour, the defense of the motherland from Germany during World War II.